adauguet/elm-minesweeper/README.md

 # elm-minesweeper
-A classic minesweeper clone implemented in Elm
+The classic minesweeper, in Elm.